 Pond Academy is reader-supported.
 Buying through links on our site may earn us an affiliate commission.
 As an Amazon Associate I earn from qualifying purchases.

-You've most likely ran across a pond or two in your lifetime.
+You've most likely run across a pond or two in your lifetime.

-Whether it's a backyard pond or a pond at a state park, these lovable bodies of water attract humans and animals alike for various reasons.
+Whether a backyard pond or a pond at a state park, these lovable bodies of water attract humans and animals for various reasons.